 Basic Photo Theory and Digital Workflow (1 of 4)

-A short introduction to the basic principles and techniques of digital SLR photography, and the workflow or 'post-processing' steps required, from taking your photograph, through to what tools to use in your digital darkroom.
+This is a very short introduction to the basic principles and techniques of digital SLR photography, and the workflow or 'post-processing' steps required, from taking your photograph, through to what tools to use in your digital darkroom.

 This is by no means a definitive explanation of all things photographic, but merely a descriptive breakdown of how I approach the subject, my understanding of the basic principles and techniques, and the workflow method I use from deciding what shot to take, through to finishing off the final image.
 I intend this as a first introduction to digital SLR photography, so please excuse the simplistic approach if you are a seasoned photographer.